Carrageenan Antiviral Properties- Natures Farmer Sea

 Recent studies indicate that dietary carrageenan may play a role in immune modulation and inflammation reduction, both of which are essential for viral resistance and recovery.

 A controlled clinical trial investigating carrageenan supplementation in patients with cardiovascular disease found that it had a moderate immunomodulatory effect, without causing overactivation of the immune system.
-The study showed a statistically significant reduction in chronic inflammation markers, including a 15.9% decrease in leukocytes, 8.62% reduction in fibrinogen, and a 13.03% drop in C-reactive protein—all of which are key indicators of immune system health (Sokolova et al., 2014).
+The study showed a statistically significant reduction in chronic inflammation markers, including:

-Although most research on carrageenan’s direct antiviral effects has focused on nasal sprays and topical applications, these findings suggest that regular consumption of sea moss and carrageenan-containing foods could support immune function, reduce inflammation, and promote overall health.
+These findings suggest that regular consumption of sea moss and antiviral benefits could support immune function, reduce inflammation, and promote overall health.

 Summary

-Extensive scientific research highlights carrageenan’s powerful antiviral properties, with demonstrated effectiveness against respiratory viruses, HPV, and COVID-19.
-Whether applied as a nasal spray, topical treatment, or consumed as a functional food ingredient, carrageenan consistently shows remarkable immune-supporting benefits.
+Extensive scientific research highlights carrageenan antiviral properties, with demonstrated effectiveness against respiratory viruses, HPV, and COVID-19.
+Whether applied as a nasal spray, topical treatment, or consumed as a functional food ingredient, carrageenan antiviral properties consistently show remarkable immune-supporting benefits.

-By integrating sea moss into your daily routine, you may be naturally reinforcing your body's defences—supporting immunity, promoting overall wellness, and harnessing the power of nature for stronger, healthier living.
+By integrating sea moss and antiviral benefits into your daily routine, you may be naturally reinforcing your body's defences—supporting immunity, promoting overall wellness, and harnessing the power of nature for stronger, healthier living.